Cas9Diego/ARWeather/README.md

     Foundation

  IMPORTANT: BEFORE RUNNING THE APP, THE USER SHOULD GET AN API KEY, WHICH SHOULD BE PASTED IN THE "ApiKey" FILE IN THE PROJECT.
 You can get a Free API key here --> https://openweathermap.org/api
+ IMPORTANT2: Some of the videos required to build the material of the 3D models are missing due to the size of the files, which exceeds the available storage capacity in GitHub.
+Those videos can be Downloaded here ----> https://drive.google.com/drive/folders/1zxXvS5Dow3HRiL20z0ldD0-9XQbvTF8m?usp=sharing
 How it Works:

     Run the App.
 You will find an initial screen.
 Tan on the botton "Choose a 3D body" in order to pick between a cube and a sphere.
 A Cube is selected by default.